rjashby/Wheres-My-Sammich/Project-Log.md

 May 16, 2022:

-7:45 pm - More React and adding Mongo DB MERN stack tutorial as well via https://www.mongodb.com/languages/mern-stack-tutorial
+7:45 am - More React and adding Mongo DB MERN stack tutorial as well via https://www.mongodb.com/languages/mern-stack-tutorial

-8:17 pm - Nearly finished with changing arrays and objects with state tutorial.
+8:17 am - Nearly finished with changing arrays and objects with state tutorial.
 Added more notes to notes.txt file (in gitignore)

+8:47 am - WIP - still coding with React tutorial